Living with

 Production Rikshaw Films

-We created a vibrant environment featuring a tone-on-tone teal set punctuated by yellow and green accents.
+After a lot of research and experimentation, we decided a vibrant environment featuring a calming tone-on-tone teal set punctuated by yellow and green accents for video production.
 This visual foundation was complemented by loose, playful illustrations that simplified complex concepts while maintaining emotional depth.
+Color-toned photography rounded out the approach.

-Our talent and expert, Elisha Goldstein, was terrific to work with and brought a great energy to the screen.
-The environment allowed his natural warmth and playfulness to shine.
+Our talent and expert Elisha Goldstein was terrific to work with and brought a great energy to the course.
+The environment allowed his natural warmth and playfulness to shine, yet still provided the room to dive into serious topics.

 “It looks Excellent!
 Loving my memories from being with you all.”